Ultan-Kearns/ultan-kearns/README.md

 In addition to the above certificates I also have a number of Udemy certifications and Kaggle courses.

 ## 🎓 Education 🎓
-+ I have a Bachelors of Science in software development(ATU Galway), a postgraduate degree in Artificial Intelligence(ATU Letterkenny), and a Masters of Science in Artificial Intelligence Research(ATU Letterkenny)
++ Bachelors of Science(Hons) in Software Development - ATU Galway
++ postgraduate degree in Artificial Intelligence - ATU Letterkenny
++ Masters of Science in Artificial Intelligence Research - ATU Letterkenny - Thesis consisted of using DCGANs to augment datasets to train CNNs to automatically diagnose COVID 19 from X-rays / CT scans as well as investigating merits of transfer learning to this problem domain.
 + In addition to the above education I also like to read about new technologies and do courses on Udemy and Coursera to expand my knowledge

 # 😀 Facts about me